pablomathamel/NDFC_IAC_ansible/README.md

   This job runs in a self-hosted runner, and uses the container [adealdag/ansible](https://hub.docker.com/r/adealdag/ansible), which has ansible and the required collections pre-installed.

 ### Ansible Playbooks

-This example contains a set of ansible playbook to deploy a tenant called "pcv_prod_tn" and a few objects within that tenant, like bridge domains, app profiles, epgs, contracts, and more.
+This example contains a set of ansible playbook to deploy a new EPG in a pre-existing tenant called TN-Production.
+Intentional errors or mistakes can be introduced in the playbook, to trigger different anomalies in NDI.

 All objects to be created are defined in the variable files in a very declarative model.